Tank above lit by Week Aqua p900 and Chihiros Vivid2 LEDs.

 Maxlite Life Aqua master pro

 Run on a Chihiros Vivid 2

 The tanks above run on Week Aqua a430s.

 Photo from Viktor Lantos, Green aqua showing ADA solar RGB.

 Comparison of ADA solar RGB and some other fixtures:

 Comparison of Chihiros Vivid and other Chihiros fixtures (the WRGB 2 has same spectrum as the Vivid):

 The Chihiros vivid is programmable with custom spectrum tuning and timing and the app has improved since the earlier versions.
 Life Aqua master pro is dimmable and water proof.
 The ADA solar RGB is a no frills unit (no custom spectrum, no timer function) but carries the ADA brand name.
-Due to exact diodes chosen for their RGB profile; there is also slight differences in visual coloration - the ADA solar RGB and UNS titan have a slightly deeper green tone compared to the Maxlite and Chihiros vivid.
+Due to exact diodes chosen for their RGB profile; there is also slight differences in visual coloration - the ADA solar RGB has a slightly deeper green tone compared to the Maxlite and Chihiros vivid.
 ONF Flat one and Twinstar S have more rounded spectrums with less contrast compared to the rest; it may look more 'natural' but less saturated.

 Week Aqua has recently entered the market and their lights have good spectrum selection with the addition of UV diodes that other LEDs lack and are programmable (both spectrum and timer).
 Their P series and A series are outstanding.
-The downsides are the difficult-to-use app and the lower reliability of the lighting units and control app.
+The downsides are the difficult-to-use app and the much lower reliability of the lighting units and control app.